 Apart from the arches at Deptford Market Yard, where else do you like to go in Deptford?

 Hayley: My hobby of choice would be drinking (laughs).
-The Villages Brewery is amazing.
+Villages tap room is amazing.
 We’ve been there a few times and the guys that own it are awesome.
-I always go for the Pontoon pilsner.
+I always go for the 'Whistle' pilsner.
 Buster Mantis is wicked, everything; the food, the drinks the atmosphere, it’s number one.

 Linzi: Like Hayley I love Buster Mantis, I think the food is lovely and I like the atmosphere in there.
 A bit more low-key is M&D Japanese takeaway, they do amazing dumplings and Panda Panda, which is a Vietnamese takeaway down on Deptford Broadway, their Summer Roles are to die for!